fruits-360/fruits-360-original-size/README.md

-# Fruits-360 original size images
+# Fruits-360 dataset - original size images

-Images from the Fruits-360 dataset at the original (captured) size
+Images from the Fruits-360 dataset at the original (captured) size.